shahar-cohen/LightHouse-art-installation/README.md

 The Raspberry pi must run the Pigpio daemon that enables controling it's i/o pins remotely and send the video over UDP by some software (such as VLC).

-2) A projection mapping software connected to 3 projectors
+2) A projection mapping software

-The software runs on the same computer as this program. it receives instructions from this program and changes the image the projectors would project on the tower.
+The software runs on the same computer as this program, and is connected to 3 projectors. it receives instructions from this program and changes the image the projectors would project on the tower.
+The software must have OSC communication enabled and set up with the same addresses as specified in the config file.

 3) This program.